Entry requirements for the United States

 These factors mean that the concept of an acceptance rate for an overall university is not widely used in the UK.
 Cardiff University publishes its undergraduate application to offer rate by academic school (faculty) - this information can be viewed for specific undergraduate programmes.

-If you would like further information on the application to offer rate for an specific academic programme, please contact us at firstname.lastname@example.org and we will be happy to advise further.
+If you would like further information on the application to offer rate for a specific academic programme, please contact us, and we will be happy to advise further.